How Accurately Can a Gaussian Approximate Stochastic Approximation Iterates?: Normality of Stochastic Approximation

 \item When $\xi\in (0, 1)$ and $K$ is large enough, we have{\normalfont :}

 \item When $\xi=1$, $\alpha\geq 1$ and $K\geq 2\alpha-1$, we have {\normalfont :}

 \end{enumerate} \end{proposition}

 Note that for the specific case when $x_0=0$ and $\alpha_k=1/(k+1)$, we obtain the finite-time distributional convergence rate for the classical CLT-setting by using statement 3 of the proposition.
 It is worth noting that the step-size choice in the CLT-setting, i.e., $\alpha_k=1/(k+1)$ (or $\alpha=1$) is sitting at the edge of our analysis.
 More specifically, we cannot directly apply Theorem \ref{thm_main:main_thm} to the CLT-setting because of the condition $\iota_V\alpha>2$ which in this instance translates to $\alpha>4$.
 Thus, we carry out a more delicate analysis which helps us to relax this condition and obtain rate of convergence for CLT.
 We leverage a key technical property that $J_F$ is $-I$ in this case and, in particular, it is a symmetric negative definite matrix.
-Notably, when the Jacobian $J_F$ is a symmetric negative definite matrix, one does not need the Lyapunov equation $\eqref{eq:lyap_gen_<1_I}$ and can directly work with $\ell_2$-norm.
+As mentioned earlier, we can avoid the $V$-weighted norm from the solution of the Lyapunov equation and directly work with $\ell_2$-norm to get sharper constants.
 We present these modifications in the specific context of step-size based averaging in the above proposition.
 Extending to any symmetric negative definite matrix is straightforward.
 For more details, please refer to the proof given in Appendix \ref{sec:clt_proof}.